 For women aged 50 or under:

-If Oncotype DX is suitable for you, it is usually available on the NHS across the UK.
+If you don’t have any positive lymph nodes, Oncotype DX is available on the NHS across the UK.

 Most private healthcare companies will also cover the cost of the test.